 (3) If a Gold State Super Member dies while still an eligible Gold State worker or ceases to be an eligible Gold State worker because of total and permanent disablement or partial and permanent disablement while on unrecognised unpaid leave a benefit is payable under regulation 39, 40 or 41 only if the Member chose, under regulation 36(2), to continue the Member’s benefit entitlements and has paid the amounts required under that regulation.

-43. Benefit on death or disablement in other circumstances
+43. Death or disablement not covered by r.
+39, 40 or 41, benefit in case of

 If a Gold State Super Member —